What is Cost Tracking

 How Does Cost Tracking Work?

-• Categorize costs based on your needs, typically into three basic types: labor, materials, and contracted services.
+• You categorize costs based on your specific needs, usually into three core types: labor, materials, and external services.

 cost tracking process